 A more traditional method for performing interpolation involves taking weighted averages of known points of a function to approximate some intermediate point.
 This can be done by fitting a line, polynomial, or spline function between the two known points to estimate a third.
-Interpolation of HRTFs can be accomplished in this manner by using, for example, the bilinear method.
+Here, we are interpolating the function in question directly rather than interpolating a set of physically-informed functions that approximate the function in question, as is the case in spherical harmonic decomposition.
+Direct interpolation of HRTF coefficients can be accomplished by using, for example, the bilinear method.
 Bilinear interpolation is linear interpolation (fitting a line) along two orthogonal axes.
 For example, if we want to compute an HRIR at some query angle, we can take a linear combination of the four HRIRs closest to that angle, where each HRIR is weighted by a factor inversely proportional to its distance to the query angle.
 In this way, we can estimate an HRIR anywhere on the sphere.